 Do not forget – your teenager is not a child anymore and is a near-adult, and as such, deserves respect just like any other adult.

 - When you address your teenager, always show respect.
 Do not let disdain or contempt show in your tone!

 - Always treat their problems and fears with importance.
 Never shun off your teenager’s fears as a childhood worry.

 You must praise your teenager often.
 Be generous with your compliments.

-- When you praise your teenager for something good they did, it boosts their confidence in heaps and bounds.
+- When you praise your teenager for something good they did, it boosts their confidence in leaps and bounds.
 It encourages them to do even better next time.

 - Always express yourself and let them know how good and proud you feel to have them as your kid.

 Try and avoid criticizing as much as you can.
 Criticism can be detrimental to your teenager’s self-confidence.

 - If you disapprove or dislike something that involves your teen, take time to sit with them and talk it out.

 - Teenagers often take criticism as ridicule or shame.
 But, at times, when criticism is unavoidable, watch your tone.